trptcolin/reply/README.md

 but from time to time we do come across missing features that we then add to [jline](https://github.com/jline/jline3).

-To get a very detailed look at what jline is doing under the hood, you can `export JLINE_LOGGING=trace` (or `debug`) before starting REPLy.
-There may be more output than you'd like, but this kind of output is especially helpful when debugging keybinding issues.
+By default REPLy quiets JLine's own logging: during startup it sets the `org.jline` `java.util.logging` logger to `SEVERE`.
+If you need to see what JLine is doing under the hood (handy for debugging keybinding issues), lower that logger's level to something more verbose like `FINE` after REPLy starts.

 You can use the `--standalone` flag to rule out any nREPL-related questions, but I'm not aware of anyone using `--standalone` for other purposes.
 Please let